 When thinking about creating new pages, you might want to start to create supporting articles to strengthen your existing pages.

 Webpage Freshness Ranking Factor

-Your webpage freshness ranking factor is determined by how recently it was published.
-Google loves fresh content and there are a multitude of different ways in which it can rank your website, but you have to be smart with how you use it.
+How recently the page was published will determine your webpage freshness ranking factor.
+Google loves fresh content and there are a multitude of different ways in which it can rank your website.
+However you do have to be smart with how you use it.
 Google monitors three different types of searches when it comes to articles:

-- Regularly occurring events – This is any event that takes place on a regular basis such as the draw for the Champions League or a general election, basically something that you would most probably want the most recent information about rather than historical news.
+- Regularly occurring events – This is any event that takes place on a regular basis.
+Examples include the draw for the Champions League or a general election.
+It is basically something that you would most probably want the most recent information about rather than historical news.

-- Frequent Updates – Searches for information that changes frequently but isn’t a regularly occurring event, so this could be the launch of a new games console.
+- Frequent Updates – Searches for information that changes frequently but isn’t a regularly occurring event.
+An example of this could be the launch of a new games console.

 - Hot Topics & Recent Events – Anything that begins trending on the web and users need information on it straight away.
 This could be anything from a video that has gone viral like the laughing woman wearing the Chewbacca mask, to a celebrity announcing a divorce.
 Information on these topics may only a few minutes old and have quality content.

 Google then starts looking for increased spikes in relaying this type of information on social media, news outlets and blogs to see what is ‘fresh’.
 If your article meets the criteria then it will sail up the Google rankings and make your content more visible.

 The digital world can be difficult, especially with all these rules you have to abide by.
 However it’s all about consistency; if you have 300 articles you could use for your web page, don’t just put all 300 hundred at once and expect it to keep you at the top of the Freshness rankings because it won’t.